 We all get scars and wrinkles.
-Despite our best efforts, we can’t keep life from happening to our skin: the sunlight, the exposure to the elements, the accidents and acne scarring, stretch marks, the passing of years.
+Despite our best efforts, we can't keep life from happening to our skin: the sunlight, the exposure to the elements, the accidents and acne scarring, stretch marks, the passing of years.
 Fortunately, though, our best efforts can help to reduce the appearance of those inevitable marks and lines.
-While many patients who want to turn back the clock on their faces choose plastic surgery, Michigan’s Dr. Brad Bengtson has also seen a growing interest in microneedling and the use of platelet-rich plasma, also known as PRP.
+While many patients who want to turn back the clock on their faces choose plastic surgery, Michigan's Dr. Brad Bengtson has also seen a growing interest in microneedling.

 Microneedling involves the application of a device that makes numerous tiny punctures — and we do mean tiny — to kickstart a high-gear healing process.
 When performed on areas with wide or shallow scars, such as from acne or chicken pox, the treatment generates a collagen production boost that can improve the appearance of the overlying skin.
 It works on fine wrinkles, too, like the kind that form around the eyes.
 Unlike plastic surgery, this treatment is considered minimally invasive.
 Aside from 45 minutes to an hour spent with a topical numbing cream to decrease sensitivity on your skin to be needled, the treatment itself takes about 20 minutes.

 Plastic surgery is available, of course, to people who want to address wrinkles around the eyes with a blepharoplasty or creases on the forehead with a brow lift, but minimally invasive treatments are also options for people looking for quality results with no down time.